 The Discover it Secured Credit Card deposit amount is $200 to $2,500.
 But not everyone approved for a Discover it Secured Credit Card will be able to deposit the $2,500 maximum.
 Discover approves individual maximum deposit amounts based on each applicant’s creditworthiness and ability to pay.
 Applicants will not know their maximum deposit amount until the application is approved.
 At that point, they will be directed to a page to set up the deposit payment.
 This page will include the approved maximum deposit amount.

 The amount of your Discover it Secured Credit Card deposit determines the card’s credit limit.
 You can increase your credit limit by adding funds to your security deposit, up to the maximum amount you were approved for when you opened the account.
 The account must be open for at least 31 days before you can make additional deposits any time after opening the account.
 To add funds to a Discover it Secured Credit Card deposit, call customer service at 1 (800) 347-3085.
 Be prepared to verify your bank account information when you call.

 A security deposit on a credit card protects the card’s issuer by preventing the user from spending more than he or she can afford to pay back.
 Since the amount of a credit card’s security deposit usually acts as its credit limit, placing a deposit basically amounts to pre-paying your purchases.
 This reduces the issuer’s risk and prevents the need for high fees.
 And given that a credit card’s security deposit is fully refundable, minus any outstanding balances, placing one is usually preferable to paying an annual-, monthly- or application-processing fee.
 For more information, check out WalletHub’s secured credit card guide: … read full answerhttps://wallethub.com/edu/secured-cards/19575/.

 Other secured cards don’t have the potential to be quite as cheap, but there are a few really good options with a $200 minimum deposit.
 That’s still pretty low compared to several secured cards that ask for $300-$500+. … read full answer

-Here are the best secured credit cards with low deposits:
+Here are some good secured credit cards with low deposits: